Last updated on July 7th, 2022 at 11:26 am

-I fell in love with the character Minny, who’s sass tends to get her in trouble, while her big heart can’t help but take risks for what she knows is right.
+I fell in love with the character Minny, whose sass tends to get her in trouble, while her big heart can’t help but take risks for what she knows is right.
 Her reluctance at first in helping Skeeter by telling her stories is quickly replaced by her exuberance in being able to finally share them.

-The risk of coming together as a group and finding strength in their shared experiences was an amazing aspect to the film.
+The risk of coming together as a group and finding strength in their shared experiences was an amazing aspect of the film.
 Seeing all the support these women give each other, even if they can only truly open up behind closed doors in secret meetings, is amazing.
 It makes me even more grateful for the support I have here on 8 Women Dream and from everyone in my life.

 I am an avid reader who is admittedly behind in her pile of books, so this wonderful story has moved to the top of the list.
 If you haven’t picked up “The Help” yet, grab it.

 I recommend catching this lovely film in theaters to help you kick-start your dream.
 It makes for a wonderfully inspirational trip to the movies.

 **The Help image is the property of © 2010 DreamWorks Studios and a thumbnail shot is used here for educational purposes only.
 Click on the image to visit their website and go see the movie, The Help.